skellis46/slipbox/somatics unlimited.md

 ## The things that we say

-Here are five claims made on behalf of somatics and drawn from the pages of JDSP.
+Here are four claims made on behalf of somatics and drawn from the pages of JDSP.

 > Embodied perspectives can enrich traditional theories and approaches [Meier et al 2012, in @petsilas-2019-embodied p.182]